Globe Theatre

 By June 2002, the auditorium had been converted into a techno-dance nightclub, while the lobby continued to house retail businesses.
 By 2005 it had become Club 740 nightclub which was entered from the rear of the building beside the stage, and was closed down in 2011 after shooting incidents.

 The building was taken over by new owners and in 2014 work began on a restoration to house an up-market nightclub.
 The interior of the building is intact (apart from the level concrete floor), and the lobby has been refurbished to provided a mirrored entrance to the new nightclub/live music venue, which opened in August 2015.
-The restoration topped $5,000,000 and work will continue on the balcony level through mid-2016.
-Besides serving as a music venue, the Globe Theatre is a rental facility available for film shoots, private parties, charity events etc. It was suddenly closed in mid-November 2023.
+The restoration topped $5,000,000 and work continued on the balcony level through mid-2016.
+Besides serving as a music venue, the Globe Theatre is a rental facility available for film shoots, private parties, charity events etc. It was suddenly closed in mid-November 2023, but reopened by new management by 2025.

 Contributed by Matt, Ken Roe